PatrickFis/Azure-Study-Notes/Azure Developer/Azure Caching.md

 5. Additional users can request the same file using the same URL
 6. If the TTL hasn't expired the POP edge server returns the file directly from the cache

+## CDN Products
+- Azure CDN Standard from Microsoft
+- Azure CDN Standard from Akamai
+- Azure CDN Standard from Verizon
+- Azure CDN Premium from Verizon
+- https://learn.microsoft.com/en-us/azure/cdn/cdn-features has the features for each product

 ## Controlling Cache Behavior
 https://docs.microsoft.com/en-us/learn/modules/develop-for-storage-cdns/3-control-cache-behavior